paubcdev/paubcdev/README.md

 - My name is Pau B. , aka. @paubcdev
 - My pronouns are **He/They**.
 Residing in The Netherlands.
-- 🔐 I'm a cybersecurity engineer and software developer.
 - 💬 Proficient in Python, Rust, C/C++ and, to a lesser extent SQL and R.
-- 📊 Previously working in Data Engineering.
-- 🤖 Outside data projects, I'm a dedidcated hardware/robotics hobbyist, and like to tinker frequently with Arduino and Raspberry Pi, as well as electronics.
+- 🤖 Dedidcated hardware/robotics hobbyist, and like to tinker frequently with Arduino and Raspberry Pi, as well as electronics.
 - 🐧 Passionate GNU/Linux user, FOSS enthusiast.
 - 📫 You can reach me at blanescolomina.pau@gmail.com